Special Needs Education

 The subject aims to enable students recognize, appreciate and cope with working with children with mental retardation.

-Some of the topics covered are:-Types of mental retardation; causes of mental retardation; aspects of mental retardation; measures of intelligence; behaviour; cognitive and personality Characteristics; communication with and by children with mental retardation; therapies; the role of organizations.
+Some of the topics covered are:-Types of intellectual disabilities; causes of intellectual disabilities; aspects of intellectual disabilities; measures of intelligence; behaviour; cognitive and personality Characteristics; communication with and by children with mental retardation; therapies; the role of organizations.

-The subject seeks to produce competent teachers in independent living, Braille and mobility, orientation skills and appropriate intervention skills in the education of children with visual impairment.
+The subject seeks to produce competent teachers in independent living, Braille and mobility skills, orientation skills and appropriate intervention skills in the education of children with visual impairment.

 Some of the topics covered are:-Anatomy and physiology of the eye; ocular disorders; blindness in children and adults; compensatory sense; low vision; services and their accessibility; technology and low vision equipment.

-This subject area seeks to produce competent specialist teachers of children with hearing Impairment.
-It also equips students with essential skills in assessment, communication and intervention strategies to improve the lives of children with hearing impairment.
+The aim of the subject is to produce competent specialist teachers of children with hearing Impairment.
+It also equips students with essential skills in assessment, communication (sign language) and intervention strategies to improve the lives of children with hearing impairment.

 The aim of the subject is to enable students to identify and explain characteristics of learners with learning disabilities as well as explore the various management strategies for teaching children with specific learning disabilities.

-The subject aims to cultivate in the teacher the need to recognize, appreciate and cope with the effects of working with children with mental retardation.
+The subject aims to cultivate in the teacher the need to recognize, appreciate and cope with the effects of working with children with intellectual disabilities.

-The subject aims to develop practitioners who have adequate intervention strategies for teaching children with visual impairment.
+The subject aims to develop practitioners who have adequate intervention strategies for teaching children with visual impairment through braille.

-Curriculum Depth Study (Research Project) deals with classroom based research.
-Students choose a topic related to their area of specialization as well as related classroom practice.
-Students then investigate using an appropriate approach.
+Curriculum Depth Study (Research Project) deals with research where students choose a topic related to their area of specialization.

 All students doing the different courses are required to take up subjects offered under contemporary studies.
 The subjects on offer are as follows: